e-Luksch/org.openhab.binding.homeconnect/addons/binding/org.openhab.binding.homeconnect/README.md

 ```
 Please save the `device_code` and the `verification_uri_complete` for later use.

 5. Open the `verification_uri_complete` link in a web browser.
-You can now login and grant access.
+You can now login with your [Home Connect](https://www.home-connect.com/) account and grant access. **_Please don't use your developer account credentials**
 6. Use `curl` or equivalent method to get the oAuth token.
 Please replace `[client id]` and `[client secret]` with your application credentials.
 For `[device code]` use response data from step 4.

 Curl call: